 9. You get solid, uninterrupted sleep at night.
 Maybe even the recommended eight hours.
 Or more!
 You haven’t been plagued by recurring nightmares of walking into a chaotic classroom of 30 energetic students five minutes past the start time with no lesson plans whatsoever.

 10. You actually taste your lunch.
 You can go out to eat.
 You can eat at home and take an hour for lunch.
 Heck, take two hours.
 You’re not on the clock.
 No one cares.
 And you might even not get interrupted (depending on your kid situation).
 Eat way too much if you want.
 Then, consider #11.

 11. Naps.
-Again, even if you’re not a napper, this is a luxury you at the very least consider, because, again, YOU CAN.
+Again, even if you’re not a napper, this is a luxury you at the very least consider.
+Because.
+YOU.
+CAN.

 12. Speaking of actually tasting meals, you eat breakfast at the time you would normally have lunch.
-At our school, we run a few different schedules, and, for one of those schedules, our sixth graders eat lunch at 10:30 a.m.––10:30 a.m.!
-On summer vacation, breakfast typically happens around that time.
+At our school, we run a few different schedules and, for one of those schedules, our sixth graders eat lunch at 10:30 am!
+On summer vacation, that's breakfast time.
+Not lunch time.

-13. Yep, that’s right, I’m already three over my top 10 list, but, hey, it’s summer...no more academic anything!
-You have adopted a new wardrobe of pants involving spandex and t-shirts with inappropriate alcohol advertising...anything that does not follow school dress code.
+13. Yep, that’s right, I’m already three over my top 10 list but hey, it’s summer!
+No more academic anything!
+You have adopted a new wardrobe of pants involving spandex and t-shirts with inappropriate-for-school but cute alcohol related sayings.
 As long as it would pass for pajamas, it’s fair game.

 So, until August rolls around and those recurring nightmares start up again, enjoy the "free" time and use it to recharge.
 You’ve worked hard, and you deserve it.